openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Done

-A field access expression can access a field of an object that is referred to by the value of an object reference which can have different forms described in detail in (see :ref:`Accessing Current Object Fields`) and (see :ref:`Accessing Superclass Fields`)
+A field access expression can access a field of an object that is referred to by the value of the object reference.
+The object reference value can have different forms described in detail in :ref:`Accessing Current Object Fields` and :ref:`Accessing Superclass Fields`.

 .. index::
    field access expression